Drones use by Public Safety Agencies has been growing explosively.

 Funding for drone use by public safety agencies -Corporate and Private Foundations

-Most large corporations across the U.S. based on their own priorities, have foundations or “giving programs” offering grants or donations.
-Often, the priority is supporting the local community in which they are operating.
+Most large corporations across the U.S., based on their own priorities, have foundations or “giving programs” offering grants or donations.
+Often, the priority is supporting the local community in which they operate.
 Contact the managers of corporate offices in your area.
 They can help you to determine what funding is available and how to get access to those funds.
 Don’t forget to check the companies’ website.
-These are frequently a great source which highlights information about their grant or community giving programs.
+These are frequently great source that highlights information about their grant or community giving programs.

 Big box retailers such as Sam’s Club, Target, and Walmart, among others, may offer grants to support public safety and community welfare.
 Firehouse Subs also gives grants for law enforcement, police and fire, and first responder equipment across the country.
-National freight railroad companies such as BNSF, CSX, and Union Pacific, all administer grants focusing on keeping the communities safe where their lines are operating.
-Reach out to your local bank, utility company or grocery store.
+National freight railroad companies such as BNSF, CSX, and Union Pacific all administer grants focusing on keeping the communities safe where their lines operate.
+Reach out to your local bank, utility company, or grocery store.
 Many of them have grant programs operating within their corporate affiliate.

 Private community foundations operating in your area may have funding available based on your location or public safety mission.
-The Foundation Center is a great source for locating community and other private funders.
+The Foundation Center is an excellent source for locating community and other private funders.

 Funding for drone use by public safety agencies – Asset Forfeiture Funds

-Many law enforcement agencies have access to and are using asset forfeiture dollars to support purchases of drone equipment, accessories, and training.
+Many law enforcement agencies have access to and use asset forfeiture dollars to support purchases of drone equipment, accessories, and training.
 Speak with your department leadership and encourage them to consider using these funds or assets to cover your purchase.

 Know the public safety drone use grant restrictions

-Persistence, following the application instructions and preparing a solid justification letter will get you the drone you need for your important policing and public safety work.
+Persistence, following the application instructions, and preparing a solid justification letter will get you the drone you need for your essential policing and public safety work.

 Recent Trends Affecting Drone Use By Public Safety Agencies